How to Become a Psychiatric Technician

 Depending on their level of certification and their employer, some psychiatric technicians provide additional services, such as keeping records, admitting patients, and participating in treatment planning.
-Read on to find out how to become a psychiatric technician.
+Click here to find out how to become a psychiatric technician.

-Some states allow psychiatric technicians to enter the field with only a high school diploma or an Associate of Applied Science in Mental Health Technology or Medical Assisting.
-In order to be eligible for increased salary opportunities and advancement, psychiatric technicians need to complete college courses or obtain a degree, in a field related to mental health or developmental disabilities and to complete examinations for different levels of psychiatric technician certification.
+Some states accept only licensed psychiatric technicians, while others will allow people to enter the field as a psychiatric aide with only a high school diploma or an Associate of Applied Science in Mental Health Technology.
+Psychiatric aide training is mostly provided on the job.
+In order to be eligible for increased salary opportunities and advancement, psychiatric technicians need to complete college courses or obtain a degree, in a field related to mental health or developmental disabilities and to complete examinations for different levels of certification.

 Voluntary certification is offered through the American Association of Psychiatric Technicians (AAPT) and is available at four levels.
 Psychiatric technician certification level 1 requires a high school diploma or GED and completion of an exam.
 Level 2 requires completion of 30 semester hours (or 40 quarter hours) of college courses and one year of experience working in the mental health or developmental disabilities field.
 Level 3 requires 60 semester hours (or 80 quarter hours) of college courses and two years experience, and level 4 requires a bachelor degree in a related field and three years of experience.
 Levels 2, 3, and 4 also require successful completion of essay examinations.
-Certified Psychiatric Technicians generally earn higher salaries and enjoy more advancement opportunities than those without certification or licensure.
+Click here to get a list of online psychiatric technician programs.

 What are the prospects for a career as a psychiatric technician?

-Entry level healthcare positions including psychiatric technician jobs are expected to increase by 28% by 2016.
+Entry level healthcare positions including psychiatric technician jobs are expected to increase by 28% between 2006 and 2016.
 This is significantly faster growth than entry level occupations in other fields.
 (1)

 The average psychiatric technician salary varies depending on a number of factors, including geographical location, experience and level of certification.
 The median base salary for psychiatric technicians across the United States is between $25,000 and $32,700, with the highest 10% earning more than $36,700.
 (2) Psychiatric aide salary ranges between $22,800 and $29,200.